-- A record for each child shall be maintained within the child care agency. - Written plan of action must be endorsed by a physician for a child with life threatening allergies. - Parent must provide written consent for emergency medical care/treatment. - Written statement must be on file that lists to whom the child shall be released - Written transportation agreement between parent and the child care agency regarding daily transportation. - Maintain daily attendance records that include the full name and time in and time out for each child. - Written permission slips from the parent for each field trip prior to the activity. - Each child shall have a written transition plan for moving from one age group to another. - The records of any child who is five (5) years old in an agency which lacks approved kindergarten status shall include a signed acknowledgment by the child's parents that recognizes that the child's attendance does not satisfy the mandatory kindergarten prerequisite for the child's enrollment in first grade. - Children of homeless families and/or children in state custody may receive care for up to sixty (60) days prior to providing documentation of immunizations and well-child examinations.
+- have a physical exam prior to beginning duties. - · Volunteers cannot be counted to meet the adult: child ratios and shall never be left alone with children. - Criminal Background Check - Criminal background checks are required for all staff at least every five (5) years. - Record Keeping - · A record for each child shall be maintained within the child care agency. - · Written plan of action must be endorsed by a physician for a child with life threatening allergies. - Parent must provide written consent for emergency medical care/treatment. - Written statement must be on file that lists to whom the child shall be released - · Written transportation agreement between parent and the child care agency regarding daily transportation. - · Maintain daily attendance records that include the full name and time in and time out for each child. - · Written permission slips from the parent for each field trip prior to the activity.

+Each child shall have a written transition plan for moving from - one age group to another. - .
+The records of any child who is five (5) years old in an agency which lacks approved kindergarten status shall include a signed acknowledgment by the child's parents that recognizes that the child's attendance does not satisfy the mandatory kindergarten prerequisite for the child's enrollment in first grade. - Children of homeless families and/or children in state custody may receive care for up to sixty (60) days prior to providing documentation of immunizations and well-child examinations.
+Incident Reporting